 All children should be included in discussions regarding their health and treatment as much as possible given their level of comprehension.
-When a child is not able to consent for themselves (see below), consent should be sought from someone with parental responsibility, but the child can also be invited to signify their assent on the consent form if they wish to do so.^{50,86}
+When a child is not able to consent for themselves (see below), consent should be sought from someone with parental responsibility, but the child can also be invited to signify their assent on the consent form if they wish to do so.^{51,89}

 Young people of 16 and 17 years can independently give consent unless they can be shown not have capacity.
-Where they do not have capacity, someone with parental responsibility can give consent (except in Scotland where the same rules as for adults apply),51,52
+Where they do not have capacity, someone with parental responsibility can give consent (except in Scotland where the same rules as for adults apply).^{52,53}

-Children under the age of 16 who have sufficient intelligence and maturity to fully understand treatments that are proposed are referred to as being 'Gillick competent' and can give consent themselves.87
+Children under the age of 16 who have sufficient intelligence and maturity to fully understand treatments that are proposed are referred to as being 'Gillick competent' and can give consent themselves.90

 - 9.8 Anaesthetists treating children and young people must ensure that they understand the requirements for consent in the part of the UK in which they are working.
-50,51,52,53 - 9.9 Parental responsibility should be established in advance of admission, and appropriate consent procedures followed, involving the court and/or social services as appropriate. - 9.10 For planned procedures, if there is doubt about parental responsibility, advice should be sought from senior hospital medicolegal advisors and/or defence organisations. - 9.11 Although separate written consent for anaesthesia is not mandatory in the UK, there should be a written record of all discussions with the child and/or parent/carers about methods of induction, and provision of postoperative pain relief (including the use of suppositories). - 9.12 Where special techniques such as epidural blockade, invasive monitoring and blood transfusions are anticipated, there should normally be written evidence that this has been discussed with the child or young person and/or their parents or carers as appropriate. - 9.13 Children may require anaesthesia for diagnostic procedures such as MRI scans.
-Anaesthetists should ensure that parents and legal guardians have been informed about the associated risks and common side effects of the anaesthetic. - 9.14 If withdrawing or withholding life-sustaining treatments is being considered, 88 possible outcomes and plans should be carefully discussed and documented by the multidisciplinary team of professionals and the family/young person (as appropriate), in advance of planned anaesthesia and including the management of 'do not attempt cardiopulmonary resuscitation' orders.
-89,90 - 9.15 Duty of Candour guidelines must be followed.91
+51,52,53,54 - 9.9 Parental responsibility should be established in advance of admission, and appropriate consent procedures followed, involving the court and/or social services as appropriate. - 9.10 For planned procedures, if there is doubt about parental responsibility, advice should be sought from senior hospital medicolegal advisors and/or defence organisations. - 9.11 Although separate written consent for anaesthesia is not mandatory in the UK, there should be a written record of all discussions with the child and/or parent/carers about methods of induction, and provision of postoperative pain relief (including the use of suppositories). - 9.12 Where special techniques such as epidural blockade, invasive monitoring and blood transfusions are anticipated, there should normally be written evidence that this has been discussed with the child or young person and/or their parents or carers as appropriate.

+- 9.13 Children may require anaesthesia for diagnostic procedures such as MRI scans.
+Although separate written consent for anaesthesia is not mandatory in the UK, anaesthetists should ensure that parents and legal guardians have been informed about the associated risks and common side-effects of the anaesthetic.
+There should be a written record of all discussions, including those of the requesting clinician, with children undergoing sedation or anaesthesia for diagnostic procedures such as MRI scans.
+The referring physician or radiologist is responsible for seeking formal written consent for the MRI scan.
+If children are referred from another hospital consent should be taken by the referring clinician.
+91. - 9.14 If withdrawing or withholding life-sustaining treatments is being considered, 92 possible outcomes and plans should be carefully discussed and documented by the multidisciplinary team of professionals and the family/young person (as appropriate), in advance of planned anaesthesia and including the management of 'do not attempt cardiopulmonary resuscitation' orders.
+93,94 - 9.15 Duty of Candour guidelines must be followed.95